 Keep in mind that rusty water does not necessarily mean that your water heater is rusted.
 Rust could be the sign of an issue with galvanized pipes, as well.
 To test out whether it is the water heater, drain a few buckets directly from the water heater.
 If the rust clears up by the second or third bucket, then the issue is more likely caused by your pipes.

 Are you becoming quite close with your local repair company?
 When you start to refer to your technician by their first name, it’s a sign that you need to consider investing in a brand new water heater for your home.
 An older unit can nickel and dime you in new parts and service call fees whereas you could be investing that money into a new unit that will last you for years to come.
 When the repair fees start to really add up, it’s time to look into getting a new water heater.

 When you inspect the unit, you don’t want to find water seeping around the bottom of the heater.
 However, it may not necessarily warrant purchasing a new water heater.
 Be sure to check all the pipes and fittings.
 If they are tight and the leak doesn’t spring from these areas, then it probably is coming from the tank.
 Leaks coming from the tank, whether they’re big or small, should be taken seriously.
 This is a big, red flag that it is time to replace your water heater.

 Replace Your Water Heater

 When it does come time to replace your water heater, you should only rely on professionals to help.
-Provincial Heating and Cooling is here to offer you the assistance of our experienced HVAC contractors in Winnipeg.
+Provincial Heating and Cooling is here to offer you the assistance of our experienced heating contractors in Winnipeg.
 We can help you repair your water heater or find the perfect unit that suits your home, serving you well for years to come!